nspcc-dev/dbft/formal-models/README.md

 In addition, the direct transition from `cv2` state to the `commitSent` state is added in case if it's clear that there's more than `F` nodes have decided to commit and no `ChangeView3` message has been received which means that it's possible to produce block in the current view.
+This path handles a corner case of missing stage `I` messages, in fact, because `Commit` messages prove that there are at least `M` preparation messages exist, but the node went `cv2` path just because it missed some of them.

 #### Stage III